Schemas

 -

-Type casting is required for non-string values: CEL is strongly typed and does not automatically convert types during concatenation.
-When interpolating values of different types, you must explicitly cast non-string types to strings.
+CEL is strongly typed and does not automatically convert types during concatenation.
+When concatenating values of different types, you must explicitly cast non-string types to strings.

 CEL language reference